 The Peoples Institute was established on Nelson Street in 1872 by members of different Christian faiths in Rusholme.
-The 'Peoples Institute' served as a Mission Hall for religious services, where educational and recreational facilities were available and where the first 'Boys Club' in Manchester was based.
+The 'Peoples Institute' served as a Mission Hall for religious services, to provide educational and recreational facilities and where the first 'Boys Club' in Manchester was based.

 In the photograph of the Hall is a notice in the window stating that the 'Penny Bank' was open on Saturday mornings.